very-good-science/our-handbook/_sources/guide/contributing.md

 Firstly, you need a GitHub account to contribute.

-- [Sign up for a GitHub account](https://github.com/signup) if you don't have one yet
+- [Sign up for a GitHub account](https://github.com/signup) if you don't have one yet.

 Secondly, decide what you'd like to work on!

-- Check out our [Open Issues](https://github.com/very-good-science/our-handbook/issues) for inspiration
+- Check out our [Open Issues](https://github.com/very-good-science/our-handbook/issues) for inspiration.
-- We have a few [Good First Issues](https://github.com/very-good-science/our-handbook/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labelled, which might be a good place to start
+- We have a few [Good First Issues](https://github.com/very-good-science/our-handbook/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labelled, which might be a good place to start.
 - If you're not sure what you'd like to do, then we're happy to help.
-We can chat about that on [this discussion](https://github.com/very-good-science/our-handbook/discussions/24)
+We can chat about that on [this discussion](https://github.com/very-good-science/our-handbook/discussions/24).

 ### 2. Let us know what you're working on